Skip to main content

 • Protect consumers: By ensuring compliance with UDAAP, consumers are protected from financial harm

-• Avoid enforcement actions: Failure to comply with UDAAP regulations can result in enforcement actions, costly penalties, and reputational damage
+• Avoid enforcement actions: Non-compliance with UDAAP regulations can lead to enforcement actions by regulatory agencies, hefty financial penalties, and long-lasting reputational damage.

 • Maintain a positive brand reputation: Companies that engage in unfair, deceptive, or abusive practices can quickly lose consumer trust and face significant negative publicity